lucianosrp/talks/polars-demo/presentation.md

 - Currently working for a consultancy company in aviation
 <!--new_line-->
 <!--pause-->
-- Actively working in open source and exploring Rust to enhance efficiency.
+- Actively working in open source and exploring Rust to enhance efficiency
 <!-- end_slide -->